useflow-sh/useflow/README.md

 useFlow is a lightweight library for building multi-step flows like onboarding, checkout, surveys, and wizards with full TypeScript support.

-## Why useflow?
+## Why useFlow?

 **Start simple, scale up.** Begin with a linear flow and add conditional navigation, persistence, or callbacks as needed without refactoring your architecture.

-**Built for multi-step UI flows.** Unlike general-purpose state machines (XState), useflow is designed specifically for sequential user flows with simple, intuitive APIs for common patterns like navigation, history, and persistence.
+**Built for multi-step UI flows.** Unlike general-purpose state machines (XState), useFlow is designed specifically for sequential user flows with simple, intuitive APIs for common patterns like navigation, history, and persistence.

 **Type-safe by default.** Full TypeScript inference - step names autocomplete, invalid navigation throws compile-time errors, and context is fully typed throughout your flow.

-**Complements form libraries.** useflow works great with TanStack Form, React Hook Form, or any form library - useflow handles the multi-step navigation and state while your form library handles validation.
+**Complements form libraries.** useFlow works great with TanStack Form, React Hook Form, or any form library - useFlow handles the multi-step navigation and state while your form library handles validation.
 Perfect for multi-page forms, checkouts, onboarding, and surveys.

 ## Features